Community Foundation Awards $23,000 in Mental Health Grants

 August 24, 2022

 Community Mental Health grants are awarded annually.
-Funding for these grants comes from the Community Mental Health Fund, Jeffrey and Ginger Jones Family Fund, Lai Wei-zwei and Lai Hung Tsu-mei Fund, and the Esther Buckingham Fund for Mental Health, all funds held at The Community Foundation.
+Funding for these grants comes from the Community Mental Health Fund, Esther Buckingham Fund for Mental Health, Jeffrey and Ginger Jones Family Fund, and Lai Wei-zwei and Lai Hung Tsu-mei Fund, all funds held at The Community Foundation.
 A committee of community members and Foundation representatives reviews and recommends the requests for funding.